Marko-Shevchuk/testing_automation/magento/user_stories.md

 **Given**: The user is on the profile page.

-**When**: The user clicks on each of the following links in the account navigation menu: "My Account", "My Orders", "My Downloadable Products", "My Wish List", "Address Book", "Account Information" "Stored Payment Methods", "My Product Reviews"
+**When**: The user clicks on each of the following links in the account navigation menu: "My Account", "My Orders", "My Downloadable Products", "My Wish List", "Address Book", "Account Information", "Stored Payment Methods", "My Product Reviews"

 **Then**: The user is directed to the corresponding subpage for each link.